 - 1. The employee should clearly advise the alleged offender that the behavior is objectionable and should cease.
 The employee should document the objectionable behavior and the employee's communication to the alleged offender. - 2.
 If the employee does not feel safe confronting the alleged offender, or if the objectionable behavior does not cease after confronting the alleged offender, the employee should notify: - a.
-Human Resources/Property Inventory Officer, or - b.
+Human Resources Director, or - b.
 Deputy Executive Director for Finance and Administration, or - c.
-Associate Deputy Executive Director for Programs and Accountability - 3.
+Deputy Executive Director for Accountability, or - d.
+Deputy Executive Director for Programs - 3.
 If the above named officer or director receiving the complaint determines that the behavior described, if true, would constitute sexual harassment, the officer or director will investigate and interview the relevant parties and witnesses. - 4.
 The officer or director receiving the complaint is authorized to promptly reassign the employee or the alleged offender, if appropriate, during the investigation. - 5.
 The officer's or director's investigative findings and recommendation will be presented to the Executive Director in writing.
 The Executive Director's decision regarding same